cklos1/CardWizard/README.md

 # CardWizard
-work in progress as of 5/26 fully functioning on localhost, having trouble migrating to github pages state as of 5/28:
+CSS has not been a priority, mainly worked on API integration and functionality first. work in progress as of 5/26 fully functioning on localhost, having trouble migrating to github pages state as of 5/28: